-Purchasing a treadmill can be a daunting task for many.
-The main reason so many people struggle is because of how difficult it can be to settle on which model and make is best for your home situation.
-But how do you choose the right treadmill for you and your home?
+Purchasing the best treadmill can be a daunting task for many.
+The main reason so many people struggle is because of how difficult it can be to settle on which treadmill model and make is best for your home situation.
+But how do you choose the best treadmill for you and your home?

+How to Choose a Treadmill for Home Use?
 The main aspect of a treadmill you need to consider is size.
-Both in the sense of adequate room in your home, but also in regards to the length of the belt; different belt lengths are better suited to different activities, such as walking, running, etc.
+Both the adequate room at home, and the length of the belt; different belt lengths are suited to different activities, such as walking, running, etc.

 ZELUS 750W Electric Folding Treadmill